Defining children’s ministry is an essential first step in doing children’s ministry. So let’s consider what it is.

 - Children’s ministry is informed.

-- It requires children to actively engage with God’s Story and be caught up in it by receiving and re-enacting it.
+- It requires children to engage with God’s Story and receive and re-enact it by actively engaging in it.

 - It begins when a child’s story is united with and reconfigured by God’s Story.
 It develops as children learn to indwell the whole Story and be indwelt by the Story.
 And it matures as children obey and live out the Story in their daily lives.